-THCM has rapidly developed recognition from the local, state wide and international communities for the services they provide having appeared in The Guardian, News.com.au, Daily Mail Australia, News Corp - Body and Soul Magazine, ABC – Triple J Hack and 2Ser Radio, SBS, ABC TV Prime Time News, ABC Radio with Chris Taylor, Sverige Radio Sweden, PlayGround, Canvas (NZ Herald) they assisted SBS with casting of their upcoming TV documentary series “Look Me In The Eye”, VICELAND, German Psychology and Life Style magazine (Emotion) where Igor appeared in a segment with Marina Abramovic as well as a segment in a recent Catalyst ABC documentary.
+Within the last few years he has been appeared on; The Guardian, News.com.au, Daily Mail Australia, News Corp - Body and Soul Magazine, ABC – Triple J Hack, SBS, ABC TV Prime Time News, ABC Radio with Chris Taylor, Sverige Radio Sweden, PlayGround, Canvas (NZ Herald) and assisted SBS with casting of their TV documentary series “Look Me In The Eye”.